 Other directing credits include Merry Me a Little, I Can’t Stand Wagner, The Women, The Ruined Maid, The Weill Project, Aaron and Isaac, Sea Dream, Bad Date: A Cautionary Tale, La Chatte Metamorphosee en Femme, Elegies, among others.

 As a producer, Alan was the Director of Programming for the Vancouver International Song Institute in 2016 and for 2017 worked as a Creative Event Producer for TED Conferences (TED Talks) around the world with PDW.
-In 2007 Alan created BC Living Arts (Sound the Alarm: Music/Theatre), a registered charity and as the Artistic and Executive Director, has created well over 200 events including festivals and multi-genre performances, as well as writing and directing over 10 original productions.
+In 2007 Alan created BC Living Arts (Sound the Alarm: Music/Theatre), a registered charity and as its Artistic and Executive Director, has created well over 200 events including festivals and multi-genre performances, as well as writing and directing several original productions.
 Due to his successes, Alan won the Mayors Award for Arts Innovation in 2012 as well as a Distinguished Alumni Award for Arts and Culture through Thompson Rivers University.
-As a stage director, his production of

 Alan is also known as a baritone and has sung professionally in opera and concert throughout North America and Europe, having performed and studied with some of the world’s most prestigious companies and artists.

 Having started his studies in theatre, Alan eventually received his Bachelor of Music (Opera) from the University of British Columbia followed by his Masters of Music from the New England Conservatory of Music in Boston (Voice/Opera) and trained for two summers each at the Tanglewood Music Centre and the Music Academy of the West as well as a year-long Young Artist Program in France.

 Alan is also currently on faculty at the Vancouver Academy of Music as a voice teacher and their resident stage director.